Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game2_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The 'informed' clues are excellent and highly specific to 'The Da Vinci Code'.
-The 'misinformed' clues are too vague to be effective.
-The 'fake' clues are strong misdirection towards 'Sherlock Holmes'.
-The difficulty is moderate due to the strength of the informed clues and the well-crafted fake clues.
+The informed clues are well-crafted and specific to the correct answer.
+The misinformed clues achieve a good level of ambiguity, and the fake clues are excellent at misdirecting towards the incorrect options.
+The difficulty is well-balanced.

 ---